rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 **Web Protection → Endpoint Detection → Endpoint Telemetry → Process Lineage → Remediation**

-The test provided a practical view of how Sophos combines prevention, detection, investigation visibility, and remediation within Sophos Central.
+The investigation provided a practical view of how Sophos combines prevention, detection, investigation visibility, and remediation within Sophos Central.

 It also demonstrated that the investigation information available to an analyst can vary between detections, with Process Lineage providing useful context in this case even though a Threat Graph was not generated.